Davidelvis/Personal-Project/README.md

 ## Covid-19 Data analysis
 In this project i will be analysing different datasets.
 ### Basics
--Data integration and transformation
+- Data integration and transformation
--Data visualization
+- Data visualization